juren53/HST-Metadata/README.md

 ### Process steps:

 1. Export metadata as CSV.
-2. Gather relevant TIFF files and embed them with CSV metadata.
-Save TIFFs.
+2. Gather relevant TIFF files and embed them with CSV metadata
-3. Downsize the TIFF files to 800 x 800 pixel JPGs, retaining the metadata.
-Save JPGs.
+3. Scale TIFF images to 800 x 800 pixel JPGs, retaining the metadata
 4. Upload the JPGs to NARA catalog.